pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 and you should see your awesome calculator open up in your browser.

-As mentioned in the begining of this section, you can take a look at the source code on [GitHub](https://github.com/Hitman666/Ionic_2ndTutorial), or you can take a look at the [live example](http://nikola-dev.com/IonicCalculator/mobile.html) of this application.
+As mentioned in the beginning of this section, you can take a look at the source code on [GitHub](https://github.com/Hitman666/Ionic_2ndTutorial), or you can take a look at the [live example](http://nikola-dev.com/IonicCalculator/mobile.html) of this application.

 ## Conclusion
 In this section we showed you how to create a calculator application step by step.
 We showed how to create a mockup of our idea, then we showed how to create an interface by using Ionic Creator, and finally how to refactor our application and create the logic with controllers.